brucebismarck/coursera_deep_learning_hmwk/README.md

 #### Improving Deep Neural Net
 #### hmwk 6-? belong to coursera deep learning specialization course 1
 * hmwk6 implemented zero, random, he's initialization methods.
 Kaiming He's method shows awesome output

+* hmwk7 implemented L2 normalization and dropout methods.
+The backward prop with dropout has some tricky parts.
+You need to save the D2 amd D1 for A2 and A1 which did dropout, and apply D2 D1 to dA1 and dA2.